 Getting Back to Kiev from Chernobyl

 As we left the exclusion zone, we once again passed through the checkpoint.
 We were asked to leave the bus and exit through the building.
 Inside there was a line of strange metal machines.
-These dosimeters (yes, that’s a real word) check the levels of radiation on a person.
+They check the levels of radiation on a person.
 The group had to step into the contraptions one by one and wait for the green light.
 The metal gates would then open and the person could exit.
 What would have happened if the light had gone red?
 Who knows!
 All I know is that, although we all laughed at the explanation, everyone left with a real sense of relief at the green light!

 What to Pack for a Day Trip to Chernobyl